emfeltham/FormulaCompiler.jl/docs/src/guide/performance.md

 2. **Type stability**: Ensure all operations are type-predictable
 3. **Memory reuse**: Pre-allocate and reuse output vectors
 4. **Efficient data structures**: Use column tables for optimal access patterns
+5. **Zero-allocation automatic differentiation**: Pre-conversion strategy eliminates AD memory overhead

+**Zero-Allocation Automatic Differentiation**: FormulaCompiler.jl achieves zero-allocation automatic differentiation for statistical formulas through a pre-conversion approach, providing performance improvements while maintaining machine precision accuracy.

 For a detailed understanding of how compile-time specialization is implemented, including the use of metaprogramming for complex formulas and derivative computation, see [Metaprogramming](../metaprogramming.md).

 ## Runtime Execution Flow

-Here's what happens during each ~50ns evaluation:
+Here's what happens during each evaluation:

 ![Diagram](../assets/src_guide_performance_diagram_4.svg)